 So this is really relatable to me now, as it is the second time that I am a fresher.
 Your first day in university is always daunting.
-It’s completely different to school because in school, you are assigned to a select group of people in what you would call a form and you will go throughout school with the same form, so it’s easy to make friends.
-This isn’t the same in university because depending on your course, you might be assigned to lectures containing 20 to a couple of hundred people.
-Seminars, tutorials and workshops are completely different in the sense that they cater for a small group of people with a more personal learning experience, however, these most likely change in second year.
+It’s completely different to school because in school, you are assigned to a select group of people in what you would call a form/class and you will go throughout school with the same form.
+This isn’t the same at university because depending on your course, you might be assigned to lectures containing between 20 and a couple of hundred people.
+Seminars, tutorials and workshops are completely different in the sense that they cater to a small group of people with a more personal learning experience, however, these most likely change in second year.
 Throughout university, you may be with a few of the same people as you were in first year as they might be on the same course as you but you will most likely meet new people on your course every year.

-Your first day of the first week you are in university will most likely be called something like ‘Welcome Week’.
-Welcome week is a bit boring, don’t get me wrong.
+The first week you are at university will most likely be called ‘Welcome Week’.
+Welcome week is a bit tedious.
 You will spend most of the week going to long, boring talks, generally talking about what you will study in the year.
-It does however give you the chance to talk to any faculty members who may help you with any worries or concerns.
+It does, however, give you the chance to talk to any faculty members who may help you with any worries or concerns.
 Most of the talks you go to won’t be compulsory, however, it is advised that you attend so you know who your tutors will be and it also gives you the chance to meet new friends.
 The faculty members will try to make this week as “fun” for you by putting on a series of events to ensure that you mix with new people and to compromise for the talks that you will be persuaded to attend.

 I remember my first day in Reading.
 I walked to my first welcome talk in anticipation.
 Obviously I got lost on the way there, so make sure you check out where all the rooms are before you arrive for any lectures.
 You might think you know the way but will be surprised when you turn up to the wrong building and end up walking into your lecture late with the whole lecture theatre looking at you.